ZehuaWang/RabbitMQ/Kafka.md

 Event Sourcing

 An architectural style or approach to maintaining an application's state by capturing all changes as a sequence of time-ordered, immutable events.

+Each message has a:

+- Timestamp
+- Referenceable identifier
+- Payload (binary)

+The Offset

+A placeholder:
+- Last read message position
+- Maintained by the Kafka Consumer
+- Corresponds to the messaging identifier

+Message Retention Policy

+Apache Kafka retains all published messages regardless of consumption

+Retention period is configurable
+  - Default is 168 hours or serven days

+Retention period is defined on a per-topic basis